Twigg021/tModLoaderEz/README.md

 Can't use modded values for world gen without another mod to set those values pregen (fml) maybe make a mod that interacts with this to pull values from a config and set them prior to generation.
+See 'Game File Inspection'

 # Start Server (Manual)
 Run the same set as Auto, but ignore config and ask for entry on everything